Yusuf al-Asir: Resalet Al-Garad

 In 1865, a brief pamphlet comprising twelve pages was published in Beirut.
 This scientific treatise provides a detailed account of the various types, names, and characteristics of locusts.
 The pamphlet lacks a clearly defined structure and is not organized into sections.
 However, its content can be summarized as follows: an introduction, a description of locusts, their reproduction process, and the names and meanings of locusts.
 The text asserts that locusts are edible, though few people consume them, not due to any religious prohibition but because of a lack of familiarity with them.
 It then concludes by appealing to God to protect people from the dangers of locusts, as swarms of them can lead to a disasters.

 Sharh Atwaq al-Dhahab fi al-Mawa'iz wa al-Khutab

 This modest volume comprises 108 pages and encompasses 100 articles on sermons, counsel, moral virtues, and wisdom.
 It is authored by the esteemed scholar Abu al-Qasim Mahmoud bin Omar al-Zamakhshari and features annotations and elucidations by Sheikh al-Asir.

 Ershad Al-Wary L-Nar Al-Qura

 This brief volume, comprising 93 pages, represents al-Asir's response to Sheikh Nasif al-Yaziji's book, "Nar al-Qura fi Jawf al-Fara," which offers a critique of linguistic usage.
 Al-Asir offered a forceful critique of Yaziji's work, arguing that while Yaziji sought to enhance the Arabic language, he should have first refined and selected his vocabulary.
-In his critique, al-Asir employed a sharp and sarcastic tone, amd he stated that the issue raised by Yazigi is challenging to resolve.
+In his critique, al-Asir employed a sharp and sarcastic tone, and he stated that the issue raised by Yazigi is challenging to resolve.